-Although traffic is light on the area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.
+Although traffic is light on area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.

-There are approximately 24 miles of designated bike trails on the Kickapoo Valley Reserve.
-Trails are open May 1, through November 15, depending on the weather.
-Visitor permits are available through the Reserve office or self-registration stations through the property.
+Mountain bike trails are open May 1 through November 15, depending on the weather.
+Visitor permits are available through the Reserve office or self-registration stations throughout the property.

 Portions of the mountain bike trails follow the state snowmobile trail, covering most of the length of the Reserve.
-Although not a single track trail, the mountain bike trail presents many of the challenges that serious off-road bikers find appealing.
+Although it is not a single track trail, the mountain bike trail presents many of the challenges that serious off-road bikers find appealing.
 You’ll encounter steep uphill climbs, hairpin turns, and rapid descents as you travel through hardwood forests and open meadows with breathtaking overlooks along the way.

 The use of mountain bikes allows the more adventurous set to access the remote areas on the Reserve seldom visited by others.
-However, there are places where the bike trail runs concurrent with equestrian trails; and hikers may be encountered at any point on the system.
+However, there are places where the bike trail runs concurrent with equestrian trails, and hikers may be encountered at any point on the system.